 A student whose JBU enrollment involves only applied music may register as a student-at-large.
 Regular lesson fees will be paid, but no tuition will be required.
 The student will receive no college credit.

 Certain offerings in the Visual Arts Program require a technology support fee of $150 per course.

-A per-term fee of $25 will be charged to a student's account for Digital Portfolio.
+A one-time fee of $500 will be charged to a student's account upon acceptance into the ASPIRE Program.

 Each student is required to have in force a medical and hospital insurance plan sufficient to cover personal needs while in college.
-John Brown University recommends that all international students have health insurance with annual limits of not less than $100,000.
-Students not covered by their own plan or a parent's plan will be automatically enrolled in a third party provided insurance plan.
-Plan fees are to be determined for the 2012-2013 academic year and plan details will be available online.
+Students who do not complete the online waiver of student health insurance by August 5th will be automatically enrolled in a third party provided insurance plan and their student account will be billed for the annual premium.
+Plan fees are to be determined for the 2016-2017 academic year and plan details will be available online.